Sequoyah: Early life

 His mother, Wut-teh, is debated to be either the daughter, sister, or niece of a Cherokee chief.
 Historians believe her to be related to the chiefs who have been identified as the brothers Old Tassel and Doublehead.
-John Watts (also known as Young Tassel) was a nephew of the two chiefs, so it is likely that Wut-teh and John Watts were related in some fashion.
-Due to native customs, Sequoyah learned everything from his mother like the Cherokee language and his first job of a tradesman.
+John Watts (also known as Young Tassel) was a nephew of the two chiefs, so it is likely that Wut-teh and Watts were related in some fashion.
+Due to native customs, Sequoyah learned everything from his mother, such as the Cherokee language and his first job of a tradesman.

-Sources differ as to the true identity of Sequoyah's father.
-John B. Davis cites Emmet Starr's book, Early History of the Cherokees, as the source for saying that Sequoyah's father was a Virginian fur trader from Swabia named Nathaniel Guyst, Guist, or Gist.
-Other sources state that his father also could have been an unlicensed German peddler named George Gist, who came into the Cherokee Nation in 1768, where he married and fathered a child.
+Sources differ as to the identity of Sequoyah's father.
+Davis cites Emmet Starr's 1917 book, Early History of the Cherokees, as saying that Sequoyah's father was a Virginian fur trader from Swabia named Nathaniel Guyst, Guist, or Gist.
+Other sources state that his father could have been an unlicensed German peddler named George Gist, who entered the Cherokee Nation in 1768, married, and fathered a child.
 Another source identified his father as Nathaniel Gist, son of Christopher Gist, who became a commissioned officer with the Continental Army associated with George Washington during the American Revolution.
-Gist would have been a man of some social status and financial backing, Josiah C. Nott claimed he was the "son of a Scotchman".
+Gist would have been a man of some social status and financial backing; Josiah C. Nott claimed he was the "son of a Scotchman".
 The Cherokee Phoenix reported in 1828 that Sequoyah's father was a half-blood and his grandfather a white man.

 The New Georgia Encyclopedia presents another version of Sequoyah's origins, from the history Tell Them They Lie: The Sequoyah Myth (1971), by Traveller Bird, who claims to be a Sequoyah descendant.
 Bird says that Sequoyah was a full-blood Cherokee who always opposed the submission and assimilation of his people into the white man's culture.
 The encyclopedia noted that Bird presented no documentary evidence of his assertions, but his account has gained some credibility in academic circles.

 In any case, the father was absent before Sequoyah was born.
 Various explanations have been proposed, but the reason is unknown.
-Wuh-teh did not remarry afterward (assuming she married her son's father in the first place).
+Wuh-teh did not marry afterward.
 Sequoyah had no siblings, and his mother raised him alone.
 According to Davis, Sequoyah never went to school and never learned English.
 He and Wuh-teh spoke only Cherokee.
 As a youth, he spent much of his time tending cattle and working in their garden, while his mother ran a trading post.

-Sequoyah became lame early in life, though how, when and where are not known.
+Sequoyah became lame early in life; how, when, and where are not known.
 Some reports indicate this may have been caused by injury in battle; others say the cause was a hunting accident.
-Davis wrote that an early issue of the Cherokee Advocate said that "...he was the victim of a hydrarthritic trouble of the knee joint, commonly called 'white swelling'."
+Davis wrote that an early issue of the Cherokee Advocate said he "was the victim of a hydrarthritic trouble of the knee joint, commonly called 'white swelling'."
 One doctor speculated that he had "anascara [sic]".
 In any case, lameness prevented him from being a successful farmer or warrior.